llm-bible/llm-bible.github.io/_publications/liu2024surpassing.markdown

 bibkey: liu2024surpassing
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2401.10225"}
-tags: ['RAG', 'Model Architecture', 'Applications', 'GPT']
+tags: ['RAG', 'GPT', 'Model Architecture', 'Applications']
 ---
 In this work, we introduce ChatQA, a suite of models that outperform GPT-4 on retrieval-augmented generation (RAG) and conversational question answering